 All the above requirements must be met before a temporary food license will be issued.

 To Obtain a Temporary Food License

 INSTRUCTIONS: Download the application and complete all applicable parts of Sections A-F and complete Attachment A, if applicable.
-The attached application can be filled out by hand or used as an electronic form.
-Just click in a field (box), type and then use the print button to print out your completed form.
 Be sure to sign the application.